dianeegret/2022-Whale-Habitat-Distribution/Eubalaena_glacialis_ship_distribution_model.md

----
-title: Comparing Spatial Distributions of the North Atlantic Right Whale and Commercial Shipping Lanes
+## Comparing Spatial Distributions of the North Atlantic Right Whale and Commercial Shipping Lanes
-author: "Diane Egret"
-date: 'August 28th 2022'
-output:
-  html_document: default
-  word_document: default
----
+Diane Egret

+August 28th, 2022
 ### A. Set up the working environment

 Set the working directory.
 The working directory is the file path R will follow to load or store files.